 Regular full-time and temporary full-time employees over nine months receive 25 “wellness dollars” (non-US currency) per fiscal year to be used for College wellness programs that have a cost to the employee, such as annual flu shots and health screenings.
 Wellness dollars are a part of the employee benefit package used for accounting purposes and can be used between July 1 and June 30.
 Any unused balance cannot be carried over into the new fiscal year.
 The Office of the President Human Resources Office will announce which programs are eligible for use of wellness dollars and track the use by employees.

 9.22 EXTENDED CARE FOR YOUTH CAMPS

-The College offers a variety of camps during the spring and summer breaks through the Corporate and Community Programs Division that are designed to enrich, educate, motivate and mentor youth.
+The College offers a variety of camps during the spring and summer breaks through the Workforce Development and Community Education division that are designed to enrich, educate, motivate and mentor youth.

 Regular, full-time and regular, part-time employees receive free extended care during the employee's working hours for dependent children who are enrolled in any youth camp sponsored by the College.

 (Added Board of Trustees 4/8/14)